Don McNeill (tennis): Biography

-His title wins in 1940 earned McNeill the No. 1 ranking in the U.S. at the end of the year.
+His title wins in 1940 earned McNeill the No. 1 ranking in the U.S. by the USLTA ahead of Riggs at No. 2 at the end of the year.
 There were no "official" amateur rankings during World War II - McNeill reached as high as World No. 7 in Gordon Lowe's amateur rankings list in 1939.
 During the war McNeill served as a lieutenant in the U.S. Navy and was attached to the embassy in Buenos Aires, Argentina.
 While stationed there he won the Argentinian Championships in 1942 and defended the title successfully in November 1943, defeating Pancho Segura in the final.

 After the war, McNeill focused on his business career and played tournaments less frequently.
 In 1950, McNeill won his second U.S. Indoor title, 12 years after winning his first, defeating Fred Kovaleski in four sets.
 Additionally he had been a runner-up in 1940 and 1946.
 Both Allison Danzig, in a New York Times article in 1936, and Pancho Segura, in a telephone interview in 2014, described McNeill's game as consisting of very heavily topspun drives off both wings, and Segura was of the opinion that McNeill didn't turn pro because there was really very little money in professional tennis then.

 He was elected to the International Tennis Hall of Fame in 1965.

 After his tennis career, he became an advertising executive in New York.
 McNeill died on November 28, 1996 in Vero Beach, Florida due to complications from pneumonia.